 - Submit 150 points of Post-Graduate Requirements.
 Your record must show three years of active licensure and clinical practice, OR completion of an ACOE-accredited residency.
 The verification process can take up to 30 days.

-- Once verified, you can register for the exam by paying the examination fee of $1,500.
+- Once verified, you can register for the exam by paying the examination fee of $950.
+For recent graduates and residents, there is a reduced exam fee.
+Please call our office to determine your eligibility.
 Then, schedule your exam at a Prometric Test Center.

 - The Board Certification examination is a computer-based patient assessment and management examination that emphasizes clinical knowledge and skills, not didactic details.
 In the years after graduation from optometry school, you acquire valuable clinical experience.
 Reassessing your practical knowledge and skills every 10 years is a means of demonstrating that you are maintaining the appropriate knowledge, skills and experience needed to deliver quality eye care.

 - Standardized assessment is crucial to ensuring credibility of any board certification process.
 Examinations are held twice annually at Prometric Test Centers worldwide.

 - Active Candidates should pass the examination within 12 months of submitting exam registration.
 An optometrist who does not pass within 12 months can re-apply for the examination, but is subject to Post-Graduate Requirements.
 In addition, “Active Candidate” status applies for a maximum of four years.

 Step Six: Attain American Board of Optometry Board CertificationActive Candidates who pass the examination are Board Certified and are considered Diplomates of the American Board of Optometry.
 Successful candidates are notified by mail and via the Learning Builder portal.
 American Board of Optometry staff cannot give results over the phone or by e-mail.
 You will have an opportunity to specify how your name appears on your printed certificate.
 Diplomates can purchase additional certificates by contacting our office.